-The debate over whether video games have become mainstream is totally anachronistic.
-Video games are already part of our lives and their competitions one of the mass entertainment of this century.
-Forbes and Newzoo know it.
+The debate over whether video games have become mainstream or not is totally anachronistic.
+Video games are already part of our lives and their competitions are one of the mass sources of entertainment of the century.
+Both Forbes and Newzoo know it.

-Newzoo, the analyst firm of the video games and esports market, has announced their report.
-According to their predictions, eSports will be worth over one billion dollars in 2019.
-According to the North American group, the income during this year will grow 26.7 percent with respect to 2018, placing the figure above the 1000 million dollars, in particular, 1.1 billion.
+Newzoo, the analyst firm of the video games and eSports market, has announced their report.
+According to their predictions, eSports will be worth over $1 billion in 2019.
+According to the North American group, the income during this year will grow 26.7% with respect to 2018, placing the figure just above a billion.

-However, in spite of the number of numbers and the apparently buoyant situation of the esports, the percentage growth in 2019 with respect to 2018 will be lower than last year compared to 2017.
-In the previous 12 months, the increase occurred in 32 percent, slightly more than the 26.7 expected for this year.
+However, in spite of the numbers and the apparently buoyant situation of the eSports industry, the percentage growth in 2019 with respect to 2018 will be lower than last year compared to 2017; in those previous 12 months, the growth increased by 32%, slightly more than the 26.7% expected for this year.

 More distribution in 2019

 The $1.1 billion is expected to be distributed as follows: $456.7 million in sponsorships; $251.3 million in image rights; $189.2 million in advertising; $103.7 in merchandising and ticket sales; and $95.2 million in the distribution of games.

 The highest percentage growth will be in the image rights.
 There has been an increase of 42.8%, a subject that so far has been both barely exploited and very restrictive.
 However, little by little it seems to be opening up.
 It is surprising to see the decrease by the distributors.
 It was the only link in the chain that would not rise, according to predictions.Credits: ESL

 Before the prediction by Newzoo, other platforms on the eve of 2018 also prophesized that the eSports market was going to suffer a downward correction due to being overestimated for some time.
 These predictions show that, despite a slight decrease in percentage growth, it is expected that the increase will be significant to the point of reaching the $1 billion income.